 SVORI had four specific objectives:

-- Improve the quality of life and self-sufficiency of released offenders through employment, housing and family and community involvement.
+- Improve the quality of life and self-sufficiency of those released through employment, housing and family and community involvement.

-- Improve the health of released offenders by addressing substance use and physical and mental health problems.
+- Improve the health of those released by addressing substance use and physical and mental health problems.

 - Reduce recidivism through services, supervision and monitoring.